Jay Ferguson (American musician): Soundtrack composer

-In 1982, after his sixth and last solo album, White Noise, Ferguson decided to become a soundtrack composer for movies and television.
+In 1982, after his fifth solo album, White Noise, Ferguson decided to become a soundtrack composer for movies and television.
 To date, he has written music for over 15 feature films and for many TV shows.
 His most recognizable composition as a TV and film scorer is the theme to the NBC-TV version of The Office, which won him the 2007 Film & TV Music Award for Best Score for a Comedy Television Program.
 (In The Office, he is also the guitarist in Kevin's band "Scrantonicity".)
-He is the composer of "Pictures of You" from the soundtrack to The Terminator, and the entire score to A Nightmare on Elm Street 5: The Dream Child and Bad Dreams, the Tales From The Crypt episode "Forever Ambergris", as well as Tremors 2: Aftershocks, and Tremors 4: The Legend Begins.
-Ferguson is also the current soundtrack composer for NCIS: Los Angeles, having replaced original composer James S. Levine halfway through season one with Ferguson's music debuting in the season 1 episode, "Chinatown".
+He is the composer of "Pictures of You" from the soundtrack to The Terminator, and the entire score to A Nightmare on Elm Street 5: The Dream Child and Bad Dreams, the Tales from the Crypt episode "Forever Ambergris", as well as Tremors 2: Aftershocks, and Tremors 4: The Legend Begins.
+Ferguson was also a soundtrack composer for NCIS: Los Angeles, having replaced original composer James S. Levine halfway through season one with Ferguson's music debuting in the season 1 episode, "Chinatown".